texfaq/texfaq.github.io/FAQ-docotherdir.md

-The [`import`](https://ctan.org/pkg/import) package comes to your help here: it defines an `\import` command that accepts a full path name and the name of a file in that directory, and arranges things to ''work properly''.
+The [`import`](https://ctan.org/pkg/import) package comes to your help here: it defines an `\import` command that accepts a full path name and the name of a file in that directory, and arranges things to "work properly".
 So, for example, if `/home/friend/results.tex` contains
 ```latex
 Graph: \includegraphics{picture}